dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-14-Code-Quality.md

 This section covers the main code quality topics like check style or automatically finding bugs in software.

-## Check style
+## fmt-maven-plugin

 In order to have a uniform coding style across a software developer team, it is mandatory to agree on a specifiy ruleset.
-Thus, we at [DBMDZ](https://github.com/dbmdz) use a check style for our Java software, which can be found [here](https://github.com/dbmdz/development/tree/master/code-quality).
+Thus, we at [DBMDZ](https://github.com/dbmdz) use the [fmt-maven-plugin](https://github.com/coveooss/fmt-maven-plugin) to format our Java code according to [Google's code styleguide](https://google.github.io/styleguide/javaguide.html).

-This check style is based on the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) and was slightly modified for our needs.

-In this section the Maven checkstyle plugin is used and integrated in the main `pom.xml`.
-An advantage of this approach is, that every time the software is built, all Java files are automatically analyzed.
-Whenever code is found that is non-compliant with our check style, an error is thrown.
+In this section the fmt-maven-plugin is used and integrated in the main `pom.xml`.
+Every time the software is built, all Java files are automatically formatted.
+Additionally, we use the [githook-maven-plugin](https://github.com/phillipuniverse/githook-maven-plugin) to automatically analyze and reformat the code before any changes are committed to the git repository.

-This workflow is also useful when the project is built via continuous integration (CI): non-compliant code is never going to be merged, when a CI pipeline is failing.

 ### Integration